 - Biopsy: Removing a tissue sample by inserting a needle through the skin and into the liver

 Depending on the size, type, and location of the liver cancer, your provider will suggest treatment, which may include:

 - Surgery to remove a part of the liver

 - Liver transplant surgery to remove the liver and replace it with a healthy liver from a donor

 - Radiofrequency ablation: Using electrical current to heat and kill cancer cells

 Although lung cancer is not an AIDS-defining cancer, people living with HIV have a greater chance of developing lung cancer than HIV-negative people.
 This difference is likely due to the weakened immune systems of those living with HIV.
 Unfortunately, lung cancer is one of the deadliest cancers.

 If you smoke, you also have a much greater risk of developing lung cancer.
 The longer you smoke and the more cigarettes per day, the greater your risk.
 Exposure to second-hand smoke (breathing smoke in the environment) also increases your risk for lung cancer.

-Researchers recently reported that smoking is the single biggest risk factor for non-AIDS-defining cancers among people living with HIV in the US.
+Smoking is the single biggest risk factor for non-AIDS-defining cancers among people living with HIV in the US.
 It affects the risk of a person living with HIV for getting cancer more than having a low CD4 count, a viral load above detectable levels, hepatitis C, or even an AIDS diagnosis.

 The best way to prevent lung cancer is to avoid or stop smoking.
 For more information, see our fact sheet on Smoking and Tobacco Use.